 What the neighbors saw were teens who routinely drank alcohol on the street corner, occasionally selling marijuana.
 They were low-level gangbangers, and there were some rightful concerns.

 What Would Mr. Rogers Do

 The producer of the segment asked Mr. Rogers what he would have done.
 He reflected on this and responded:

-The producer noted that this was a recurring response from the neighbors they interviewed, that they were afraid and weren't "brave" enough to talk to Hernando and his friends.
+The neighbors said that they were afraid and weren't "brave" enough to talk to Hernando and his friends.
 The producer, Alex Blumberg, asked Mr. Rogers:

-On this, Mr. Rogers took a long pause.
+On this, Mr. Rogers paused for a long while to think.
 Known for his remarkable ability to see the honest and hopefulness in most situations; in this particular instance, Mr. Rogers found the honest explanation to be one of hopelessness.
 The sing-song cantor of his usual voice was gone.
 In its place was a trembling voice of genuine sorrow:

-There is a moment where we can feel Mr. Rogers look within himself, to recognize this feeling that lurks within us all.
-People will sever a connection with another human being before they ever get to know them.
-A possibly wonderful connection that never got a chance to bloom, and he's right, that is tragically sad to think about.
+There is a moment where we can feel Mr. Rogers look within himself, to recognize a feeling that lurks within us all.
+People will sever connections with other human beings before they ever get to know them.
+Possibly wonderful connections that never got chances to bloom, and Mr. Rogers is right, that is tragically sad to think about.
 It's the opposite of his life message, to always try to get to know others, understand how they feel, and cultivate deep empathy.